- 3 egg whites

 - 1 cup reduced-fat whipped topping

-- Place egg whites in a small bowl; let stand at room temperature for 30 minutes.
+- Place egg whites in a small mixing bowl; let stand at room temperature for 30 minutes.
 Add cream of tartar; beat on medium speed until soft peaks form.
 Gradually beat in sugar, 1 tablespoon at a time, on high until stiff glossy peaks form and sugar is dissolved.

 - Drop eight mounds onto a parchment paper-lined baking sheet.
 Shape into 3-in. cups with the back of a spoon.
 Bake at 225° for 1 to 1-1/2 hours or until set and dry.
 Turn oven off; leave meringues in oven for 1 hour.
 Cool on wire racks.